 Be seated near the door where you are scheduled to serve or at the usher station for the outside service.

 The offering basins are passed during the service and collected and carried to the Chancel/Altar at the appropriate time.

 Once the liturgy has begun please stow the bulletin baskets so that used bulletins are not discarded into them when the service concludes.

 At the distribution of Holy Communion two ushers are needed by the credence tables to disperse wine glasses and one to direct congregation to go for communion.

 At the distribution of Holy Communion outside, Pastor will be walking around and delivering communion to those wishing to take communion.

-Thank you for your willingness to serve during these challenging times.
+Thank you for your willingness to serve.
 Your assistance is of great importance and is most appreciated.
 Please contact the Church Office if you can serve as usher.